andytudhope/africa/docs/essays/a-beautiful-question.md

 ## Numbering the Harmonies

-This version of the story starts with Pythagoras, who believed that _All Things Are Number_, because he managed to show how not only shape (in the case of triangles), but also length and tension (in the case of musical strings) are related through number to harmony.
+This version of the story starts with Pythagoras, who believed that _All Things Are Number_, because he managed to show how not only **shape** (in the case of triangles), but also **length** and tension or **weight** (in the case of musical strings) are related through number to harmony.
 The world of mind and the world of matter influence one another, profoundly, and this was already enough – more than 2,000 years ago – to anchor a mystical worldview.

 The Greeks, however, were not able to answer the inevitable follow-up to Pythagoras’ discoveries, namely; _why_ do musical notes in ratios of small whole numbers sound beautiful to us humans?